-I bought a pack of four empty photograph baubles from Home Bargains.
-It was £2.49 for the pack and they seem to be quite widely available.
-I have seen them on sale in lots of other places for a similar price.
-However, I would snap them up as soon as you see them, as I found that I ran out and when I tried to buy an extra pack, I struggled to find them anywhere.
+I bought a pack of empty photograph baubles.
+They’re quite widely available, but if you’re reading this from 1 November onwards, then I would recommend that you snap them up as soon as you see them.
+I ran out during December and when I tried to buy an extra pack, I struggled to find them anywhere.

 I then got to work at choosing images.
 This was a little tricky, as I had to make sure that the images in question would fit into the bauble.
 With this in mind, I printed a selection of images and decided to choose the ones that would look the best within the bauble.

 As well as picking out pictures of Arthur with special relatives, I also marked certain milestones.
 I decided to create a bauble for our tree to mark Arthur’s visits to both John O’Groats and Land’s End.